MarcoDiaz2000/Leaderboard/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [To-do list] <a name="about-project"></a>
+# 📖 [Leaderboard] <a name="about-project"></a>

-"To-do list" is a tool that helps to organize your day.
-It simply lists the things that you need to do and allows you to mark them as complete.
-You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!
+The leaderboard website displays scores submitted by different players.
+It also allows you to submit your score.
+All data is preserved thanks to the external Leaderboard API service.

 ## 🛠 Built With <a name="built-with"></a>